 If that sounds familiar to Bulls fans that is because it was the logic given for hiring the since-fired Fred Hoiberg.
 Jim Boylen was installed to instill toughness, simply repeating the cycle that saw Tom Thibodeau replaced by Hoiberg.
 Chicago has long been perceived as a non-destination for prime free agents.
 The proper coaching hire could go a long way toward changing that.

-Acquiring Russell may have been the most important development in the Nets resurrection and is the most relevant to the Bulls.
+Acquiring Russell may have been the most important development in the Nets resurrection.
+It’s the most relevant to the Bulls.
 Reports are Chicago is one of current-Laker Lonzo Ball‘s preferred destinations should he be moved in a trade for Anthony Davis.
 It has also been reported the New Orleans Pelicans are enamored with Ball but that just adds to the intrigue of him landing in Chicago.

 More changes are needed even if the Bulls were to acquire Ball.
 Not necessarily an entire organizational overhaul; the current regime has done well identifying and developing talent.
 They struggle to attract outside talent and the dysfunction of this season will certainly not help.
-They have gotten worse as the season has gone on but the chaos has made it hard to judge the actual talent of this team.
+They have gotten worse as the season has gone on.
+The chaos has made it hard to judge the actual talent of this team.

 Forward Jabari Parker‘s contract helps make everything work.
 His play since rejoining the Bulls rotation adds to his appeal.
 It also helps Chicago save face and preserve their efforts to shed their label of hometown talent not wanting to play here.
 Now Chicago sits in position to flip what was a questionable contract into a better situation at point guard.